 10. Appeal to Users’ Emotions

-You can trigger the emotions in many ways.
+You can trigger emotions in many ways.
 And you don’t necessarily have to post kitten videos every day.
-Choose an emotional story that touches people (like helping those who suffered from the Hurricane Harvey last year) and connects with them.
+Choose an emotional story that touches people (like fires and global warming) and connects with them.
 Help to solve their problems, donate money to help them recover.
 But be honest and sincere, don’t do that just for likes and leads.
-Show that you really care and people will join you!
+Show that you really care, and people will join you!

 Just Do It!

 People actually love sharing.
-Social media offered them all the opportunities and made sharing a nice activity.
-So all you have to do for the sake of social media optimization is just give them the content they would wish to share.
-Include the above-mentioned recommendations in into your social media optimization strategies, when creating your next article or making the infographic.
+Social media offered them all the opportunities and made sharing a pleasant activity.
+So now you know what does social media optimization mean, and all you have to do for the sake of success is just give them the content they would wish to share.
+When creating your next article or making the infographic, include the recommendations mentioned above into your social media optimization strategies.
 And you will be rewarded with a good number of shares.